 - Agents of pollination: three characteristics of plants pollinated by insects, water and wind (with examples).Characteristics of flowers of each kind.

-- Fertilization process in brief by flow chart.
+- Fertilization process in brief by a flow chart.

 - Sexual reproduction in humans:

-- Main organs of male and female reproductive system
+- Main organs of the male and female reproductive system

 - Only, forest ecosystem with its flora and fauna to be taught.